developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 requirements of this scenario:

-- [x] The requirement for this scenario is to allow GitHub Actions' job(s) running in a specific repository to access AWS Parameter Store securely.
-This may be the repository of your infrastructure or your applications trying to read the secure secrets from AWS Parameter Store and passing them to runner.
+- [x] The requirement for this scenario is to allow GitHub Actions' job(s) running in a specific repository to access AWS Parameter Store (1) securely.
+This may be the repository of your infrastructure or your applications trying to read the secure secrets from AWS Parameter Store and passing them to the runner.
+{ .annotate }

+    1.  > Parameter Store, a capability of AWS Systems Manager, provides secure, hierarchical storage for configuration data management and secrets management.
+You can store data such as passwords, database strings, Amazon Machine Image (AMI) IDs, and license codes as parameter values.
+          You can store values as plain text or encrypted data.
+You can reference Systems Manager parameters in your scripts, commands, SSM documents, and configuration and automation workflows by using the unique name that you specified when you created the parameter.[^4]

-- [x] The hard requirement for our scenario is to avoid storing any credentials in GitHub Secrets and use OIDC mechanism to authenticate the runner jobs to the AWS services instead.
+- [x] The hard requirement for our scenario is to avoid storing any credentials in GitHub Secrets[^5] and use OIDC mechanism to authenticate the runner jobs to the AWS services instead.

 <figure markdown="span">